sliang11/PU-Shapelets/README.md

 To accelerate DTW computation for P-1NN, we have applied GPU acceleration.
 Therefore, you will need GPU and CUDA Toolkit to run the P-1NN algorithms.

-In our output files, if an algorithm fails to classify any examples as being positive, its precision and F-scores may be set to -1.
+In our output files, if an algorithm fails to classify any example as being positive, its precision and F-scores may be set to -1.

 We have provided two sample datasets.
 For more datasets, please download them from the UCR archive: